tum-ei-eda/transform_allocs_static/python/README.md

 ![step2](/pics/pic_3.png)
 Paste inside a Sheet editor of choice.

-In LibreOffice, you can decide when each column starts and ends from the "Text Paste" window.
+In LibreOffice, you can decide when each column starts and ends from the "Text Import" window.
+Spacing does not matter.
+The script will do the "clean-up".

 ![step2_1](/pics/pic_4.png)
 ![step3](/pics/pic_5.png)
 Export as .xlsx file.